 Most families enduring the mounting expenses of caring for an infant who experienced a Brain Injury are not equipped to handle attorney fees.

-The good news, however, is that our brain injury lawyers work on a contingency fee, meaning you’ll pay attorney costs after your case is resolved and you receive compensation for your child’s injuries.
+The good news is that our brain injury lawyers work on a contingency fee, meaning you’ll pay attorney costs after your case is resolved.
+You receive compensation for your child’s injuries.
 In other words, you pay nothing up-front and will not have to worry about attorney costs until you receive compensation for your baby’s brain injury.

-Call today to speak with one of our experienced Philadelphia Personal Injury Lawyers.
-All parents want the best for their child and we strive to provide excellence to each client who has suffered a birth-related brain injury.
+Call today to speak with one of our experienced Philadelphia Injury Lawyers.
+All parents want the best for their children, and we strive to provide excellence to each client who has suffered a birth-related brain injury.